cakebatterandsprinkles/portfolio-gatsby/src/posts/42-typescript.md

   return num1 * num2
 }

-// If we dissect this function, the first half following the variable name is the decription of the function:
+// If we dissect this function, the first half following the variable name is the description of the function:
 // Will take two arguments of type number and will return a number:
 (num1: number, num2: number) => number